How to Advocate for Your Child – Tips for Parenting

 With an initial wave of relief he stays seated and you move on to other items from your rather extensive list.
 As you take a few steps away from the cart though on another aisle, you feel something hit your back.
 “Ouch” you say as you look down to see a box of cheesy crackers on the ground by your feet.
 Hearing a snicker, you then turn in the direction of your son as he lifts another item to throw.
 Out of frustration, you pick up your little boy and leave the store, abandoning your partially filled cart right there in the aisle.

-Some of you have felt this exasperation.
+Some of you have felt this exasperation while parenting your child.
 You have felt the embarrassment and frustration as well that comes with having no real control over your child’s behavior and the public scrutiny that coincides with it.
 No one wants to be THAT parent, but it happens.
 For those of you who may have related a little too well to this situation, know that there are many steps that you can take to help advocate for your child.

 - Document, Document, Document… – Keep diligent records of your child’s behaviors, diagnosis, medical appointments and providers.
 This information is essential is pushing for more services as well as informing new members of the treatment team of your child’s medical and behavioral history.